jasonlally/clean/_posts/2016-07-20-happy-birthday.md

 If you do nothing with it--but I hope you do--well then it's still a fancy digital birthday card made with love.

-I hope your next year is filled with friends, love and opportunities.
+I hope your next year is filled with friends, love and opportunity.

 <i class="fa fa-heart" aria-hidden="true"></i>